Web Therapy (TV series): Plot

 Fiona goes to a resort in Laguna Beach to clear her head while Kip runs off to New Mexico with Ben.
-Austen intends on marrying Gina as to not bring dishonor to his name.
+Austen intends on marrying Gina so as not to bring dishonor to his name.
 To apologize to Fiona, he buys her a penthouse in New York and purchases Net Therapy, only to shelve it immediately.
 Jerome returns to work for Fiona for an even lower salary; he briefly spearheads an effort to adapt Whistling While I Worked into a musical written by renowned playwright Franny Marshall (Megan Mullally).
 With Kip and Fiona forced by Ben to file for divorce, Fiona is investigated for the misuse of campaign finances and suspects that Ben is responsible.
 Seeking to prove her innocence, Fiona needs passwords to the campaign finance accounts that were located in Kip's briefcase, which were unknowingly sold on eBay to a hoarder (Meg Ryan) obsessed with Kip.
 Fiona recovers a shredded diary that implicates Ben, who takes a plea deal in exchange for a lighter prison sentence.
 Meanwhile, Web Therapy continues to grow as Fiona treats a compulsive gambler (Matt LeBlanc), an online couple who has not met before (Darren Criss and Mae Whitman), a woman with an office romance (Sara Gilbert), and a former lover who has since had a sex-change operation (Chelsea Handler).
 Gina gives birth to her baby, Angus; Jerome is revealed to be the father, triggering a divorce between Austen and Gina.
 Austen proposes to Fiona; but when he reveals that he has given his fortune away and wants her to live with him in a mud hut in Africa, she breaks up with him.
 Jerome receives $20,000,000 from Austen for Angus's trust fund and plans to move into the luxurious house next door to Fiona to raise the child with Gina.
-Elsewhere, Kip and Fiona decide not to proceed with their divorce and Putsy reveals that she will be masterminding the resurrection of Kip's judicial career.
+Elsewhere, Kip and Fiona decide not to proceed with their divorce, and Putsy reveals that she will be masterminding the resurrection of Kip's judicial career.
 She also reveals that she has written a book falsely alleging elder abuse at the hands of Fiona.
-After meeting with the book's publisher Gareth Pink (Billy Crystal), Fiona discovers that he will be marrying Putsy and, per Putsy's request, threatens Fiona to shut down Web Therapy.
+After meeting with the book's publisher, Gareth Pink (Billy Crystal), Fiona discovers that he will be marrying Putsy and, per Putsy's request, threatens Fiona to shut down Web Therapy.